 How much freedom do we have in Christ?
 What may we do with our freedom?
 These are the questions that the church in Thyatira grappled with towards the end of the first century.
-Plagued by trials and temptations under tyrannical Roman rule, John penned words and comfort and correction to this and six other churches in Asia Minor about the victory we have in Christ; the circular letter is known as the Revelation of Christ.
+Plagued by trials and temptations under tyrannical Roman rule, John penned words of comfort and correction to this and six other churches in Asia Minor about the victory we have in Christ; the circular letter is known as the Revelation of Christ.

-Because of the pagan association of these trade guilds, Christians found it hard to work in cities with strong guilds: firstly because of a refusal to participate in the worship of pagan gods; secondly because they refused to eat meat offered to idols; and thirdly because of the perverse nature of these communal meals.
+Because of the pagan association of these trade guilds, Christians found it hard to work in cities with strong guilds: firstly because of a refusal to participate in the worship of pagan gods; secondly because they refused to eat meat offered to idols, and thirdly, because of the perverse nature of these communal meals.
 And this was the contentious issue for the church in Thyatira at the time of John’s writing.

 Revelation (2:18).
 Christ reveals himself to be present with this church as “the Son of God” – implying the True Son of God.
-In Thyatira both emperor Domitian and the god Heracles were worshiped as “son of god”; yet Jesus starts this letter by asserting his authority and supremacy over the city and its church.
+In Thyatira, both emperor Domitian and the god Heracles were worshipped as “son of god”; yet Jesus starts this letter by asserting his authority and supremacy over the city and the church.
 He continues by revealing himself as One “whose eyes are like blazing fire” – who sees everything, with nothing hidden from his sight; “and whose feet are like burnished bronze” – a strong ruler with a secure reign (compare Daniel 2:31-35).
 Jesus comforts the church that his reign is lasting, but warns them that he sees everything and “searches the hearts and minds” (2:23) of all men.

 Therefore, as elsewhere in the Bible, Jezebel’s name in Revelation 2:20 is synonymous with leading God’s people into idolatry and immorality; she is one who turns the hearts of God’s people away from him through seduction, manipulation and intimidation.
 This Thyatiran “teacher and prophetess” sins against God and his people by permitting the church to participate in the perverse guild festivities – presumable under the guise of “freedom in Christ” (see Paul’s instructions in Galatians 5:13-26).
 Grace does not give the church freedom to sin, but freedom from sin.